dyazincahya/awesome-nativescript/README.md

 - [Country Code](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/country-code) - Plugin for NativeScript provides a full list of country codes along with flags.
 - [Datetime Picker](https://github.com/NativeScript/plugins/blob/main/packages/datetimepicker) - A plugin that provides the UI elements DatePickerField, TimePickerField and DateTimePickerFields for picking a date and a time.
 - [File Picker](https://github.com/VoiceThread/nativescript-plugins/tree/main/packages/nativescript-filepicker) - This file picker plugin exports function filePicker() that supports both single and multiple selection.
-- [Multi Select](https://github.com/elgiborsolution/esolution-nativescript-plugins/tree/main/packages/nativescript-multiselect) - Nativescript Multi Select is a popup dialog which provides multi selection, search through list and return the selected items.
+- [Multi Select](https://github.com/elgiborsolution/esolution-nativescript-plugins/tree/main/packages/nativescript-multiselect) - NativeScript Multi Select is a popup dialog which provides multi selection, search through list and return the selected items.
-- [OTP](https://github.com/kefahB/plugins/tree/main/packages/nativescript-otp) - A NativeScript plugin to auto fill the One Time Code OTP for IOS and Android.
+- [OTP](https://github.com/kefahB/plugins/tree/main/packages/nativescript-otp) - A NativeScript plugin to auto fill the One Time Code OTP for iOS and Android.
 - [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
 - [Radio Dialog](https://github.com/modos189/nativescript-radio-dialog) - A NativeScript plugin that provides radio button dialogs.
 - [Star Ratings](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-star-ratings) - A NativeScript plugin that provides a customizable star rating component for displaying and collecting user ratings in mobile apps.